Observability

 SNAKEWAY_LOG_DIRis configured

-File logging uses a non‑blocking writer to ensure the request path is not affected by disk IO.
+File logging uses a non‑blocking writer to ensure disk IO does not affect the request path.

 Distributed Tracing